Localization for Chern-Simons on Circle Bundles via Loop Groups: Appendix II: The Lifting bundle gerbe

 \subsection{The Principal Module Connection}

-Here we include some new constructions for lifting bundle gerbes, which will appear more prominently in the sequel to this paper.
+Here we include some new constructions for lifting bundle gerbes.
 The goal is the construction of certain modules for the lifting bundle gerbe, as defined in \cite{Bouwknegt:2002}.
 Let $V \in \Rep_0(\tilde K)$ be a representation such that the induced representation of the central $\BT$ has weight one.
 Consider the trivial vector bundle $E = P \times V$ over $P$, and gerbe action map $\phi : J \times \pi_2^* E \to \pi_1^* E$,

 It is easily seen that this is a bundle gerbe module.
 This establishes a map $\Rep_0(\tilde K) \to \Mod( \mathbb{L}_P^{\tilde K})$.
 Note that a trivialization (i.e. a lift) $\tilde P \to P$ gives descent data for $E$, i.e. $E \cong \pi^* (\tilde P \times_{\tilde K} V)$.
 Here we extend Gomi's construction to show the existence of a module connection on $E$ compatible with the connection $\nabla_{A,\sigma}$ defined in the last section.
 We will find a suitable analogue of the notion of a connection on a principal bundle, which will naturally provide a covariant derivative on all associated bundles.
 We begin by looking for a compatible \emph{principal} connection on the principal ${\tilde K}$ bundle $j = \pi_1\rho : J \to P$, where ${\tilde K}$ acts on the right.
 Clearly, $\tilde\xi^* \tilde \mu$ is a connection on this bundle, so we seek a modification form $\varepsilon \in \forms^1(P,\ad_j \tilde \Fk)$, such that is a bundle gerbe module connection on $J$, compatible with the connection $\nabla_{A,\sigma}$, i.e.